ExpositionEngineering/fs-102-exposition-engineering-show-proposal-1-CharlotteJean/writing/proposals/show_proposal_one.md

 ## Charlotte Russell

-## Re-type the sentence "I adhered to the Allegheny College Honor Code while completing this project."

-I adhered to the Allegheny College Honor Code while completing this project. - C.R
+## I adhered to the Allegheny College Honor Code while completing this project. - C.R

-**IMPORTANT:** If you do not type the required sentence then the course instructor will not know that you adhered to the Allegheny College Honor Code while completing the project.

 ## 🏁 One Sentence Pitch